Montreal Institute for Genocide and Human Rights Studies: Will to Intervene (W2I)

-The Will to Intervene Project (W2I) is MIGS primary project.
-It was started by Director Frank Chalk and Lt.
+The Will to Intervene Project (W2I) was MIGS' primary project.
+It was started by Director Frank Chalk and retired Lt.
 General Roméo Dallaire as an effort to create domestic building domestic political will in Canada and the United States to prevent future mass atrocities.
 It also aims to understand how to mobilize domestic political will in order to prevent or halt genocide and mass atrocities.

 The W2I team works to advance public policy on mass atrocity crimes prevention through the education and training of policymakers, elected officials, diplomats, journalists and civil society groups.
 W2I organises conferences, policy briefings, specialized training sessions and civic dialogues to generate awareness and understanding of what policies can be put in place to make "never again" a reality.

 W2I's ground-breaking 2009 policy report, Mobilizing The Will To Intervene: Leadership and Action to Prevent Mass Atrocities, contains concrete policy recommendations for the governments of Canada and of the United States, as well as recommendations for journalists and civil society groups, which will advance this goal.
 Based on 80 interviews carried out with high level Canadian and American policymakers it details the long term consequences to Canadian and American security, public health and prosperity that result from mass atrocities, which make engaging in the prevention of such atrocities in each county's national interest.
 It was later published as a book in 2010 by McGill-Queens University Press.

 Digital Mass Atrocity (DMAP) Lab

-The Digital Mass Atrocity Prevention Lab (DMAP Lab) is a policy hub working to combat genocidal ideologies online and work as a counter force against extremists and their ideas.
+The Digital Mass Atrocity Prevention Lab (DMAP Lab) was a policy hub working to combat genocidal ideologies online and work as a counter force against extremists and their ideas.
 Modern social media enables terrorist groups to disseminate propaganda, advertise their crimes, incite violence, radicalize and persuade disenfranchised young adults to join their hateful cause.
 The project asks what governments, international organizations, civil society groups and individual citizens can do to counter online extremism as the fight against religious extremism increasingly takes place in cyberspace.